 Two subsequent subgroups were set up: a Strategy Group, led by USA; and, an engagement strategy group (led by EC (Jack Metthey), following rejection of the engagement paper from GEOSEC.
 CEOS is represented on both groups and we are seeing very positive progress in both areas.

 The consequence of the changes are that GEO is more outward facing, and objective oriented.
 The SDGs have been selected as first driving force for study, but this is only the start of more objective-focused effort.
 The recent PB meeting included very good discussion and ongoing actions.
 The next data points will be at ExCom-38 and GEO Plenary-XIII.
+Stephen announced that the engagement of the Commercial Sector will be the subject of a specific session at the GEO-XIII Plenary.

 CEOS Support to GEO Thematic Areas